parzivail/MicroBingo/README.md

 On the main screen, you'll see 3 buttons, accompanied by a number indicator, and a smaller view of the board.

 ## `Pick Number` button
-Press this button to generate a new number, and display it on the board
+Press this button to generate a new number, and display it on the board.
+This button replaces picking up a ball from the machine.

 ## `Reset Board` button
 Press this button to clear all of the currently-lit numbers off the board.
 In effect, turns off all the lights on the board and clears all already-called numbers.